-The Blaine City Council passed an ordinance for a Business and Occupation tax at its March 25, 2019 meeting.
-The final ordinance was the result of a collaborative effort with businesses and community members to fund vital city services.
+In March of 2019, the Blaine City Council passed an ordinance for a Business and Occupation tax.
+The final ordinance was the result of a year-long collaborative effort with businesses and community members to fund vital city services.

 Questions about the ordinance can be directed to Jeff Lazenby, City Finance Director at (360) 332-8311 ext.
 3305 or email@example.com.